 Slow down.
 Leave early, take time to notice the things you see along your journey, and also notice how the reduced pace of your travelling creates reactions in the mind.
 One possible reaction is: “Wow, I’ve never noticed that beautiful house with the wisteria all over it.
 I’ve always just walked right by”.
 Another possible reaction is frustration or impatience with how long it’s taking you to get where you’re trying to go.
 If your reaction is the latter, just take note: perhaps it’s a sign that you’ve been rushing through other parts of your life as well.
 Ask yourself: “What’s the hurry?”
 Remember Lao Tzu: “Nature does not hurry, yet everything is accomplished.”

-Slower yoga flows can help you internalize this hurry-free mentality; try Katy Appleton’s aptly named class, Slow Down.
+Slower yoga flows can help you internalize this hurry-free mentality; try Anat Geiger’s aptly named class, Slow and strong.

 Nothing makes time slip away quite so quickly as the black hole of the Internet.
 From Facebook, we might click on a link posted by a friend, and from that site we might find other links, which lead us to other sites, which lead us to other links, ad infinitum.
 Hours may go by without a moment spent living viscerally in our bodies.
 We may also find ourselves rushing through other, more meaningful activities because of the time we accidentally lost while scrolling on our phones.

 What if, in the middle of a mad Internet frenzy, we took one conscious breath?
 And what if that conscious breath was the reminder to experience the physical reality surrounding us?